getcarina/getcarina.com/_tutorials/031-connect-docker-containers-ambassador-pattern.md

 ---

 This tutorial demonstrates how to connect Docker containers by using the ambassador pattern so that they can communicate over the network and across Docker hosts.
+For information about the ambassador pattern, see [Docker networking basics](/docs/tutorials/docker-networking-basics/).

 ### Prerequisite

-[Create and connect to a cluster](/docs/tutorials/create-connect-cluster/) named clustera and a cluster named clusterb
+[Create and connect to a cluster](/docs/tutorials/create-connect-cluster/) named clustera and a cluster named clusterb.

 ### Connect containers